DataDog/hiring-engineers/answers.md

 ### Prerequisites - Setting up the Environment

-My Datadog environment setup includes an agent install on my laptop Windows OS and a Ubuntu Linux VM via Vagrant.
-The setup directions mention that any OS can be used, but having never worked with Vagrant before, I didn't want to pass up an opportunity to challenge myself and learn something new.
-It was certainly also a backup in case I really did run into dependency issues--best to be prepared!
+My Datadog environment setup includes an agent install on my laptop Windows OS and an Ubuntu Linux VM via Vagrant.
+I utilize my Windows OS for a majority of the exercises and the Linux VM to test tagging and complete the APM instrumentation.

 Upon downloading the Datadog Agent on my localhost, I'm now able to browse to http://127.0.0.1:5002/ where I can view my connection as well as other agent info.
 This UI also provides the ability to restart the agent service.
 Neat!